CosmWasm/book/src/basics/state.md

 removing the prefixes, the single contract state is a smaller key-value pair.

 `storage-plus` handles more complex state structures by additionally prefixing items keys intelligently.
-For now, we just used the simplest storage entity - and [`Item<_>`](https://docs.rs/cw-storage-plus/0.13.4/cw_storage_plus/struct.Item.html), which holds a single optional value of a given type -
+For now, we just used the simplest storage entity - an [`Item<_>`](https://docs.rs/cw-storage-plus/0.13.4/cw_storage_plus/struct.Item.html), which holds a single optional value of a given type -
 `Vec<Addr>` in this case.
 And what would be a key to this item in the storage?
 It doesn't matter to us - it would